-After the revolution, there were leaders who argued that the new state should discard old public events, holidays, and practices.
-Others suggested that alternatives appropriately socialist in content should replace them.
-Many latter practices, such as the attempt to replace Christian christening with Octobering soon fell by the wayside.
-Other events proved long-lasting.
-Soviet Russia had disestablished the Russian Orthodox Church and officially rejected all forms of religion and associated holidays.
+Soviet Russia disestablished the Russian Orthodox Church as a power center and also officially rejected religion and any of its associated holidays.
 In 1917 for example, marriage was transformed from a religious ceremony into a simple act of civil registration with a few secular rituals added to the ceremony as time progressed.
-By the 1930s increasing prosperity encouraged the reemergence of the Christmas tree, although it was rebranded for celebrating New Year's Eve.
+By the 1930s, increasing prosperity encouraged the reemergence of the Christmas tree, although it was rebranded as a way to celebrate New Year's Eve.

 By the 1960s, a new central event was entered the calendar: Victory Day.
 Celebrated on May 9, the day commemorated the sacrifices of World War II by honoring its veterans.
 Initially a somber commemoration, Victory Day became a celebratory event highlighted by its enormous military parades.
 Combined with International Labor Day on May 1, Victory Day helped to inaugurate the spring, much like Easter for the religious.
 Celebration of International Women's Day on March 8 proved to be popular and it typically was accompanied by the giving of flowers and other small gifts.
 In parallel, there was a male-dominated celebration on February 23-- the commemoration of the founding of the Red Army.
 Moreover, there were special days to honor professions and bodies.
 Although not official state holidays requiring time off work, the days would be cause for celebration for those connected to an industry or a branch of the armed services: cosmonauts were celebrated on April 12, the anniversary of Yuri Gagarin's inaugural space flight, while active and retired paratroopers reveled on August 2.